guptayush2112/3T1D_Capacitorless_DRAM/README.md

 ## Simulation:

 ### Transient Analysis:
-in order to perform a successfull Transient Analysis simulation of the above Testbench Design, following steps were followed:
+In order to perform a successful Transient Analysis simulation of the above Testbench Design, the 28nm PDK library file was imported and then the parameter values of Start & Stop time alongwith step size were given so as to plot the desired waveform on the Waveview Simulation window.
-1) After completion of Testbench design, click 'Save'
-2) Then, navigate to 'Tools' and in the drop-down menu of Tools, select 'Primewave'.
-3) The Testsuite Simulation window appears, here double-click on the 'model file' and then in the include path option paste '/PDK/SAED_PDK32nm/hspice'.
-4) Then click to add Model File and select from that folder the 'saed32nm.lib', that is, the 28nm PDK's .lib file presentin the HSPICE folder and set section as 'TT'.
-Click Ok.
-5) Now double click on Analyses and you should see the Analysis window appear.
-Select from here '.tran' analysis and give the 'Start', 'Stop', and 'Step Size' parameters and save it by clicking Ok.
-6) Then add the outputs which need to be plotted by selecting the nets from the 'Pick from design' option.</br>
-7) Then navigate to 'Simulations' and click 'Netlist and Run' to generate the SPICE netlist and get the Output waveform on the Waveview Simulation window.

 <p align="center">
   <img src="Project Images/Trans_output.jpg"></br>